 From our experimental analyses, we gleaned two insights into how the Dashboard shifts admissions decisions.
-First, we found that a student's level of environmental disadvantage meaningfully shifted admissions recommendations in a manner that favored students from more disadvantaged contexts, and, perhaps unsurprisingly, that this impact was concentrated among colleges with a more holistic approach to college admissions.
-Our second experimental finding is that the Dashboard presentation of a student's SAT scores in the context of her high school peers' scores shifted admissions recommendations in a manner that favored students who outperformed their high school peers by the widest margins.
-This effect was concentrated among students from high schools that typically send few applicants to the sampled colleges (non-feeder high schools).
-Collectively, these experimental findings suggest that greater equity in college enrollment can be achieved through the provision of high school and neighborhood context data.
+First, we found that a student's level of environmental challenge meaningfully shifted admissions recommendations in a manner that favored students from more challenging contexts, and that this impact was concentrated among colleges with a more holistic approach to college admissions.
+Our second experimental finding is that the Dashboard presentation of a student's SAT scores, in the context of her high school peers, shifted admissions recommendations in a manner that favored students who outperformed their high school peers by the widest margins.
+This effect was concentrated among students from non-feeder high schools that typically send few applicants to the sampled colleges.
+Collectively, these experimental findings suggest that greater equity in college enrollment can be achieved through the provision of high school and neighborhood contextual data.

-An unexpected discovery from these experiments is that admissions officers were more likely to recommend admission for applicants from more disadvantaged contexts in the experimental read than they were in the previous high-stakes read, even when the Dashboard was unavailable to them.
+An unexpected discovery from these experiments is that admissions officers were more likely to recommend admission for applicants from more disadvantaged contexts in the experimental read than they were in the previous highstakes read, even when the Dashboard was unavailable to them.
 Participating in the experiment appeared to prime admissions officers to act on information already in the application that was indicative of the applicant's contextual backgrounds, such as prior knowledge of the high school, personal statements, and letters of recommendation.
-As a result, we find that providing additional contextual data can be a significant influence on admissions decision-making, but we should not discount the importance of existing admissions officer knowledge, training and norming practices, and admissions philosophy and priorities.
+As a result, we find that providing additional contextual data can be a significant influence on admissions decision making, but we should not discount the importance of existing admissions officer knowledge, training and norming practices, and admissions philosophy and priorities.